StudfarmStudios/assaultwing/docs/instructions.md

 ## Installing

+**TODO: The Installing section is out of date.
+The installer is not available and does not work anymore.
+Update with Steam based information for the Steam launch.**

 You can install Assault Wing from http://www.assaultwing.com/install.
 Just click on the Install Assault Wing link and click Install, or Allow or Run if it asks you questions.
 The installer will download and install all prerequisites